Text Editors vs. IDEs: Which One Is Better For Programmers?

 Another popular IDE for Windows, OS X, Linux, and Solaris is NetBeans.
 It’s designed around the creation of modules, which can be used for modular development of software.
 While it’s primarily meant for development in Java, NetBeans also supports C, C++, PHP, and HTML5.

 As you can see, there are a wide variety of IDEs that support different programming languages and styles across all different operating systems.
+There’s even an IDE for the Raspberry Pi.
 Choosing an IDE when you’re getting started can be difficult, but going with a free one like Visual Studio, NetBeans, or Eclipse is a great place to start.